Skip to main content

 Services & Applications

-For the Paytronix Controller Service, you will need to allowlist one of the following applications:
+For the Paytronix Controller Service, you will need to allowlist the following applications:

 Paytronix Controller (PXC)